einzige/subscriptions/README.md

 Implement an app where users can subscribe to each other.

 ## Business process
 User creates an account in the system.
-From this moment user can subscribe and/or become a profile owner to let other users subscribe on their profile:
+From this moment user can subscribe and/or become a profile owner to let other users subscribe on his profile:

 ### Profile owner flow
 - Any user can create a single public profile.